What are virtual smart cards?

 Add the following Smart ID modules for a complete solution to cover your needs:

-The main advantages of Nexus Smart ID are:
+The main advantages of virtual smart cards from Nexus are: